Ohio train disaster: Concerns linger over toxic fumes

-Almost two weeks after a freight train carrying hazardous materials was derailed in Ohio, USA, residents are reticent about returning home.
+Almost three weeks after a freight train carrying hazardous materials was derailed in Ohio, USA, residents are reticent about safety in their hometown.

 The catastrophe, which occurred on 3 February near the Ohio-Pennsylvania border, sparked a massive fire.